fanbyprinciple/fanbyprinciple/README.md

 Hello!
 I am passionate about Machine learning and AI.
 Have been on the self starter road for some time.
 Recently felt the need to orient towards cyber security as well.

-- 💼 any freelance work? do reach, [email](mailto:fanbyprinciple@gmail.com) :)
+- 💼 interesting work? do reach, [email](mailto:fanbyprinciple@gmail.com) :)
-- 💬 ask me about anything, i am happy to help;
+- 💬 ask me about anything, I am happy to help;

 📈 my github stats